70 miles - Salome Highway, Cycling on Interstate 10, Meeting Ben in Buckeye - February 15, 2017

 My plan was to take the Salome Highway all the way to Buckeye.
 However once at Interstate 10, I noticed the

 the road ahead looked rough similar to other abandoned frontage roads that receive little maintenance.

 So I decided to hop on Interstate 10 and head east.

 The Salome Highway runs adjacent to the Interstate with about 2-3 miles between them, and I figured I'd meet it later on.

 Riding a Bicycle on an Interstate Highway

-For those joining the journal late, yes, it is legal to ride a bicycle in this section of Interstate 10.
+For those joining the journal late, yes, it is legal to ride a bicycle in this part of Interstate 10.

 In the Western USA, the general rule is if there is no

-alternative route for a bicyclist from Point A to B, then it permitted for someone to ride a bike on the shoulder.
-That's what I did here. :)
+alternative route for a bicyclist from Point A to B, then it's permitted for someone to ride a bike on the shoulder.
+That's what I did here.